The Ranching Wife Writes

 For prevention of these symptoms we offer our cattle a mineral program including Redmond Conditioner, Redmond or Kansas Salt, Sodium Bicarbonate,

 and organic Apple Cider Vinegar in multiple, easily moved, rubber or poly containers.
-These are rotated with the cattle in their rotational grazing.ach animal
+These are rotated with the cattle in their rotational grazing so each animal

-has the opportunity to consume and or all of the products as they need.
+has the opportunity to consume all of the products as they need, free choice.
 This program has by far improved our cattle health, pregnancy rate, calving ease, healthy

 calves, weight gain, and hide health.